slamanna212/DiscordBirthdayBot/README.md

 1. Enable Developer Mode in Discord (User Settings → Advanced → Developer Mode)
 2. Right-click the channel where you want birthday announcements
 3. Select "Copy ID"

+#### Birthday Role ID (Optional)
+1. Enable Developer Mode in Discord (User Settings → Advanced → Developer Mode)
+2. Go to Server Settings → Roles
+3. Right-click the role you want to use for birthdays
+4. Select "Copy ID"
+5. **Note**: The bot needs "Manage Roles" permission and the birthday role must be below the bot's highest role in the hierarchy

 #### Timezone Values
 Use standard IANA timezone names: